 Our vision is a society in which individuals are not criminalized based on the substances they choose to consume.

 Lysandra Ryan, CPSS, is a Harm Reduction worker who was born in South Carolina, but began her work in the field in Canada during the pandemic.
-There she joined a street outreach team composed of people with lived and living experience, responding compassionately to overdoses, distributing clean supplies, supervising consumption, providing referrals, and serving as an alternative to police.
-In 2024, Lysandra returned to Upstate South Carolina and began work as a Harm Reduction Specialist with Challenges Inc SC.
+There, she joined a street outreach team composed of people with lived and living experience, responding compassionately to overdoses, distributing clean supplies, supervising consumption, providing referrals, and serving as an alternative to police.
+In 2024, Lysandra returned to upstate South Carolina and began work as a Harm Reduction Specialist with Challenges Inc SC.
 Inspired by her own experiences, she is committed to reducing stigma among marginalized communities, ensuring people stay safe and alive and feel seen and heard.